 When did you open the IWF?

-started doing town to town live events in March of 1998, and then we opened the IWF Centre in 1999, and we've stayed
+We started doing town to town live events in March of 1998, and then we opened the IWF Centre in 1999, and we've

-wrestling was at an all-time high, and WrestleMania was as big as the The Super Bowl.
+because wrestling was at an all-time high, and WrestleMania was as big as the The Super Bowl.
 So I figured this could

 We had Ricky Steamboat, The Honky Tonk Man, JBL, Dr. Tom Prichard and Tito Santana.
 JBL and The Honky Tonk